rossana87/Project_3_Wanderlust/README.md

 #### Models

 * For our collections, we have 2 schemas.
 They are linked to a collection in the database and sets out the structure.
-Each of these models are very detailed, so the users received a high level of detail from every destination.
 * The first model is the Destination Schema.
 From the code below, the destination name is unique, which means that only one destination can have that name.
 While, almost every property in this schema has a required property, which means that when creating the database, these properties must be provided, or the creation will fail.

 Destination Schema for our destinations: